 Ego?
 I don't have an ego!

-Elsa laughed.
 "Ha!
-Your charm is the inspiration for children's nightmares and horror stories."
+Your charm is the fuel for children's nightmares and horror stories."

-"Elsa…," Anna growled threateningly.
-She turned her mother around and gave her quick instructions to look around the rest of the apartment before she stormed over to her wife, leering into her face.
-The two quickly engaged in a fast-spoken argument spoken through gritted teeth, arms flailing.
+"Elsa…," Anna growled.
+She gave her mother quick instructions to look around the rest of the apartment before she stormed over to her wife, leering into her face.
+The two immediately engaged in a fast-spoken argument hissed through gritted teeth, arms flailing.

-"There's so much you can do in here," Mrs. Summers commented, her eyes roaming the walls and ceiling.
+"There's so much you can do in here," Mrs. Summers commented.
 "Lots of wall space.
-What color are you going to paint it?" she asked Anna without looking back at her daughter.
+What color are you going to paint it?" she asked without looking back at her daughter.

-Elsa looked at her watch.
-"Wow.
-Nearly six!" she stated loudly, jutting her wrist into her wife's face for emphasis.
-Anna swatted her hand down and opened her mouth to renew their small argument.
+"Wow!
+Nearly six!"
+Elsa loudly stated, jutting her wrist into her wife's face.
+Anna swatted her hand and opened her mouth to renew their small argument.

 But she was interrupted by her mother.
 "Oh poo, I've got to go soon," Mrs. Summers grumbled, turning to face her daughter and daughter-in-law.

 Anna stepped forward, smiling.
-"Not until you have a drink, mom," she said, turning around and shooting Elsa a meaningful glare.
+"Not until you have a drink, mom," she said, shooting Elsa a meaningful glare over her shoulder.

 Elsa squared her shoulders in defiance.
 "Anna, I am not hiking down there just for a bottle of scotch."

-"I don't see why you're complaining about a few stairs," mocked Mrs. Summers, folding her hands daintily in front of her.
-"I hear they use asses to hall cargo up mountains all the time."
+"I don't see why you're complaining about a few stairs," mocked Mrs. Summers, daintily folding her hands in front of her.
+"I hear they use asses to haul cargo up mountains all the time."

 Fists clenching at her sides, Elsa's face flushed so hot she looked like she was going to catch fire.

 Anna sighed heavily, hanging her head.
-You two are hopeless.
 "Would you just go get the damn scotch?"
-Anna pleaded, dropping an arm to slap against her side.
+She pleaded, dropping an arm to slap against her side.

-Elsa looked at her wife and took pity on her.
+Elsa looked at her wife.
 The poor redhead looked ready to either fall asleep or jump out a window.
 Way to make her feel depressed, Elsa.
 Truly a fantastic job.
 Wife of the year right here.

 So did you like the funnies?
-Took me a long time to think of/find them so I hope y'all enjoyed it as much as I did:D
+Took me a long time to get them right, so I hope y'all enjoyed it as much as I did:D

 And sassy Elsa?
 Come on, what could be better than that? (idk about keeping sassy Elsa...depends on what you guys think.
-I personally love it:)
+I personally love it:D)